banner

 A personal computer suitable for children of all ages

-Compiled from: Alan Kay's 1972 paper — A Personal Computer for Children of All Ages
+Compiled from: A paper published by Alan Kay in 1972 — A Personal Computer for Children of All Ages

 Abstract#

-This paper speculates on the emergence of personal, portable information manipulators and their impact on children and adults.
-While this should be understood as science fiction, the current trends in miniaturization and cost reduction almost guarantee that many of the concepts discussed will actually occur in the near future.
+This article speculates on the emergence of personal, portable information manipulators and their impact on children and adults.
+While this should be understood as science fiction, the current trends of miniaturization and decreasing costs almost guarantee that many of the concepts discussed will indeed occur in the near future.

 “To understand this world, you must build it.” — Pavese